knmnyn/cs4248-2120/_pages/grading.md

 {% include base_path %}

 ⚠️ _This page is preliminary.
 Expect it to change.
-Last updated 1 Jan 2022._ ⚠️
+Last updated 4 Jan 2022, to fix final assessment percentage marks._ ⚠️

 The grading for this class will comprise of the following continuous assessment milestones: